Can you explain why leasehold purchase conveyancing in Honiton costs more?

 I used Arc property Solicitors several years ago for my conveyancing in Honiton.
 I now require my papers but the law firm is no longer operating.
 What do I do?

 You should call the Solicitors Regulatory Authority (SRA) to assist in tracking down your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Honiton of the conveyancing firm of solicitors you previously used, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-I am selling my property.
-My former lawyers has retired.
-I would be grateful for any recommendation of a conveyancing firm.
+I am looking to sell my home.
+My past solicitors closed down.
+It would be helpful to have a recommendation of a conveyancing firm.
 I happen to live in Honiton if that makes things easier.

-You should use our search tool to help you choose a solicitor for your conveyancing in Honiton.
-We have connected thousands of home buyers and sellers with lender approved solicitors to ensure that the legalities of their house move runs smoothly.
+Please use our search tool to help you choose a solicitor for your conveyancing in Honiton.
+We have connected thousands of home buyers and sellers with lender approved solicitors to ensure that the legalities of their house move runs with a minimum of fuss.

 As co-executor for the estate of my uncle I am disposing of a house in Monmouth but reside in Honiton.
 My lawyer (who is 300 miles awayhas requested that I sign a statutory declaration prior to the transaction finalising.
 Can you recommend a conveyancing practitioner in Honiton who can attest this legal document for me?

 Technically speaking you are not likely to need to have the documents attested by a conveyancing solicitor.
 Normally any notary public or solicitor will suffice regardless of whether they are Honiton based